martingaido/martingaido/README.md

 ### Hello! 👋

-I'm a senior software developer focused in GNU/Linux, open source software/hardware, web development, blockchain development, cloud computing, IoT, artificial intelligence (AI) and automation with expertise in software engineering and DevOps methodologies.
+I'm a software developer focused in GNU/Linux, open source software/hardware, web development, blockchain development, cloud computing, IoT, artificial intelligence (AI) and automation with expertise in software engineering and DevOps methodologies.
 I am also a <a href="https://open.spotify.com/artist/2NlrCUgNAXPMTxzKhgCX6b" target="_blank">classical pianist and composer</a>, entrepreneur, gamer and full-time geek.

 I mostly work with BASH, ZSH, Javascript, JS frameworks and libs (such as React and Vue.js), Python, Solidity and some C++.
 My research on AI is related to computer vision and natural language processing.